Nourabllaa/capstone/README.md

-### POST '/movies': craete a movie with info specified in request json
+### POST '/movies':
+craete a movie with info specified in request json.

 request JSON:

 ```bash